danielstegink/HollowKnight.ExaltationExpanded/ReadMe.md

 # Exaltation Expanded
-A supplement to the Exaltation mod created by Xhuis (and ported/updated by Théodore).
+A supplement to the Exaltation mod created by Xhuis (and ported/updated by ThÃ©odore).

 This mod adds exaltations to the remaining charms as well as a handful of balance patches.
 The patches can be toggled via the menu.